Liyara/JUtil/README.md

 # JUtil
 JUtil is written to be a replacement for the standard C++ library, built on top the the standard C library.
-It is not intedned as a viable alternative, however, merely as a proof-of-concept project.
+It is not intended as a viable alternative, however, merely as a proof-of-concept project.

 ## Dependencies
 The C standard Library